abhi3700/My_Learning_Databases/Redis/commands.md

 </details>

+- `redis-cli --scan --pattern 'pools2:Ethereum:*' | xargs redis-cli DEL`: to delete all keys starting with `pools2:Ethereum:`.
+This is useful in production DB.
+Basically, it scans all keys starting with `pools2:Ethereum:` & then for each of them execute `redis-cli DEL` command on CLI, for which it uses `xargs` (bash) command.
 - `redis-cli -h <host> -p <port>`: to connect to a redis server running on a different host or port.
 - `info keyspace`: to get the number of keys in the database.
 - `info memory`: to get the memory usage of the database.